Our unique analysis of the bills Duncan sponsored and cosponsored provides insight into his position in the House of Representatives.

 View All » (including bills from previous years)

 From Jan 1963 to Dec 1980, Duncan missed 637 of 4,701 roll call votes, which is 13.6%.
-This is worse than the median of 7.8% among the lifetime records of representatives serving in Dec 1980.
+This is much worse than the median of 7.8% among the lifetime records of representatives serving in Dec 1980.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|